-If you are starting the Hydrangea, you should apply one scoop or two tablespoons of pellet per plant.
+If you are starting the Hydrangea fertilizer, you should apply one scoop or two tablespoons of pellets per plant.
 Scatter the pellet and mix it in with the soil.

 After that, you should water the plant.
 For existing plants, apply two scoops or four tablespoons of pellets per plant.

 It is recommended to keep the pellet on the top layer of soil around the root zone.
 Make sure to water them after you apply the Hydrangea fertilizer.

 This Espoma Holly Tone fertilizer is available in an 18-pound bag.
 It is also available in 36 pounds and 50 pounds bags.